Synthetixio/SIPs/content/sccp/sccp-407.md

 # Simple Summary

-This SCCP proposes to deploy XRM with the below parameters:
+This SCCP proposes to deploy XMR with the below parameters:

 | **market** | **minimumInitialMarginRatio** | **initialMarginRatio** | **maintenanceMarginScalar** | **skewScale** | **maxMarketSize** | **maxMarketValue** |
 |:----------:|:-----------------------------:|:----------------------:|:---------------------------:|:-------------:|:-----------------:|:------------------:|